Caryota maxima ‘Himalayan’

 Palms are generally heavy feeders, so if you want them growing quickly and looking their best, they should be fertilized at least three times a year.
 Fertilizing at spring equinox, summer solstice and fall equinox will allow for a winter rest.
 Be sure to feed your palm with a fertilizer that contains micronutrients, especially if you see yellowing leaves or yellow spots on the leaves.

 This palm jumps up quickly, being very fast growing but also relatively short lived, lasting only a few decades before it blooms and dies.
 They are technically “hapaxanthic” meaning that individual stems bloom at nodes almost all the way down the trunk before dying.
+Do not handle the fruits without gloves as they will irritate the skin.

 Avoid particularly windy locations, as the leaves are unsightly with consistent wind.